yoosamui/secam/README.md

 For Raspberry PI OS 32 Bits
 of_v0.11.2_linuxarmv6l_release.tar.gz

-extract the Downloaded OF archive in. (e.g asumme /home/user/develop) as the OF target directory.
+extract the OF archive in. (e.g asumme /home/user/develop) as the OF target directory.

 cd to the OF framework apps directory: cd /home/user/develop/of_v0.11.2_linuxXXX_release/apps